Tuesday, May 11, 2021

 “Okay, get Varhi ready, I’m working my way down.”
 Nayleen said as she sat down on the ledge and turned her body so her knees were against the edge of the cliff, then she began slowly working her way down.

 Shenkalin.”
 Cyial chanted, a weariness in his voice as he clapped his hands together.
 Cyial had cast that spell so many times today and done a lot of physical labor on top of that.
-He was utterly exhausted and thus, when the shields didn’t appear like all of the other times, he could only growl in frustration, but there was no surprise behind it either.
-“Dammit…”
+He was utterly exhausted and thus, when the shields didn’t appear like all of the other times, he could only blink.
+"Shenkalin...!"
+He tried again with more force in his voice, clapping his hands together harder.

-“I’m out, I just can’t anymore…” Cyial continued to growl and squeezed his eyes shut in disappointment.
+The demon shook his head solemnly.
+“I’m tapped out.
+The spell's not working…” Cyial continued to growl and squeezed his eyes shut in disappointment.
 “I’m sorry...”

 Nayleen began working her way back up.
 “Can’t you do that meditation thing?”

 “...Meditate with what?
 All that’s out here is rock and snow.”
-Cyial said, an edge of frustration still in his voice.
-“Besides, both Varhi and Sairek don’t have the time for that and even more, I’m a demon, so that just doesn’t work for me.”
+Cyial said, an edge of frustration still in his voice, but it was mostly a tone of disappointment now.
+“Besides, both Varhi and Sairek don’t have the time for that, and even more, I’m a demon, so that just doesn’t work for me.”

-“We’re going to need another plan...”
-Sairek said, trying to think desperately as he positioned Varhi and sat down.
-“It’s not far… there’s got to be another way we can—wait, I think I have an idea.”
-He paused, setting Varhi on the ground and beginning to dig through the other boy’s satchel.
-After a moment, he pulled out the remaining length of rope they had.
-“We can use this.
+“We're all out of ethereal at this point too.
+We’re going to need another plan... and we need to come up with a solution quick.”
+Sairek stressed, trying to think desperately as he positioned Varhi and sat down.
+“It’s not far… there’s got to be another way we can—wait, I think I may have just gotten an idea,” he paused, setting Varhi on the ground carefully, and then began to dig through the other boy’s satchel.
+After a moment, he pulled out the remaining length of rope they had left between the four of them.
+“We could use this.
 We can tie him to one of us for more leverage and use the remainder to help support our climb down with the added weight.”

 “We don’t have enough rope to tie him together and use it to work out way down.”
 Nayleen reminded him.
 “We used most of our rope both to get into Karvadean and to scale around that one cliff, remember?
 What we have there is all we have left from what we could manage to salvage.”

-“Let me, I’m the climbing expert and both the tallest and lightest, so it’ll be easiest for me.”
+“Let me then, I’m the climbing expert and both the tallest and lightest, so it’ll be easiest for me.”
 Nayleen volunteered.
+"Also I'm not stranger to scaling cliffs like this."

 “But—” Sairek began to protest.

 “Sairek, I don’t know what your deal is, but this is not the time for your pride or ego to get in the way of rational thinking.
 For Varhi’s sake, please use common sense.”
 Nayleen scolded him.
-“Look, both you and Cyial are absolutely exhausted both physically and mentally.”
+“Look, both you and Cyial are absolutely exhausted both physically and mentally.
+Cyial specifically is literally spent.”

 Sairek bit his bottom lip.
 “I’m… I’m sorry… I just feel like it’s my responsibility…”

-“Did you not already tell Varhi that we’re a team?”
+“Did you not already tell Varhi that we’re a team the first day we came here?”
 Nayleen asked.

 “So let’s act like a team!
 You and Cyial did your part, now comes mine.
 Come on, help tie him to me.”

-Sairek accepted what she was saying and nodded, pushing himself up from the ground and handing over the rope to Cyial before moving to pick up a limp Varhi off the ground with a grunt and slowly moving to drape him over Nayleen who lay crouched down to give Sairek an easier time.
+Sairek accepted what she was getting at.
+He needn't shoulder any burden alone; at least not right now in the current situation.
+He pushed himself up from the ground and handed over the rope to Cyial before moving to pick up a limp Varhi off the ground with a grunt and slowly moving to drape him over Nayleen who lay crouched down to give Sairek an easier time.
 Once Varhi was placed and Sairek was holding him steady, Cyial began tying the rope around both Nayleen and the unconscious boy around their mid sections, finishing off with a very generous and tight knot at both ends at Varhi’s back.
 “That will have to do.”
 Cyial breathed out, stepping off to the side.

 Nayleen slowly stood up and tested it and smirked.
-“Hey, it’s almost kind of like a backpack.
-Yeah, this’ll work.”
+“Hey, it’s almost kind of like he's a backpack.
+Yeah, this isn't too bad.
+I think it will work as long as he doesn't squirm or something.”

 “I’m glad you’re confident, because I’m done…” Cyial wheezed.
 “I’m starting to feel light headed…”

 “Sairek, I’ll need help for the initial bit.”
 Nayleen said, moving towards the edge.
-Sairek moved over and grabbed her hands for leverage and leaning himself back some to give her support as she slowly stepped over and knelt down, Sairek moving down with her.
+Sairek moved over and grabbed her hands for leverage and leaned himself back some to give her support as she slowly stepped over and knelt down, Sairek moved himself down with her.
 Slowly she pulled back one hand and grabbed the ledge and moved a bit lower, then relinquished Sairek’s other hand to grab the ledge again.
-“Thanks.”
+“Thanks.
+Will call out to you guys when I've made it down.”
 She said, and began a very slow, careful descent down.

 Sairek pulled himself back away from the edge and moved to sit next to Cyial, letting out a winded exhale himself.
 Both Sairek and Cyial looked at each other, studying each other’s state.
-Both had a coat of sweat over their faces and looked utterly tired.
+Both had a coat of sweat over their faces and looked utterly tired, but Cyial continued to look fairly pale.

 “I bet this isn’t the kind of physical workout Fuyiki was thinking of that we’d be doing, wasn’t it…?”
 Cyial chuckled weakly.